Why do we collect, use, hold and share your personal information?

 We sometimes share your personal information:

-- when it is required or authorised by law (for example, court subpoenas)
+When it is required or authorised by law (e.g. court subpoenas)

-- when it is necessary to lessen or prevent a serious threat to a client’s life, health or safety or public health or safety, or it is impractical to obtain the client’s consent
+When it is necessary to lessen or prevent a serious threat to a client’s life, health or safety, a third parties life, health or safety or public health or safety

-Only people who need to access your information will be able to do so.
-Other than in the course of providing medical services or as otherwise described in this policy, our service will not share personal information with any third party without your consent.
+Only people that need to access your information will be able to do so.
+Other than while providing medical services or as otherwise described in this policy, our service will not share personal information with any third party without your consent.

 How do we store and protect your personal information?

-Your personal information may be stored at our practice in various forms including: electronic records, paper-based records and visual records (such as X-rays, CT Scans, videos and photos).
+Your personal information may be stored at our practice in various forms including: electronic records, paper-based records and as visual records (X-rays, CT Scans, videos and photos).

+We take reasonable steps, and implement reasonable safeguards, to ensure the protection of the personal information that we hold.
 Our practice stores all personal information securely.
-The Health and Medical Services network is operated on a secure network maintained by firewalls, within a secure Griffith University framework.
+The Health and Medical Service network is operated on a secure network maintained by firewalls, within a secure Griffith University framework.

-All staff require an individual username and password to access the University network, and another username and password to access Genie.
+All staff require an individual username and password to access the University network, and a username and passwords are required to access any Health Service software.
 Passwords are changed regularly to restrict access to the network.

 All paper records are secured in locked filing cabinets and drawers.
 The keys are securely stored and can only be accessed by staff.